oroinc/documentation/book/frontend_architecture.rst

 Most of these libraries are placed in OroUIBundle (as the bundle which is responsible for the user interface).
-Each of these libraries is defined a module in RequireJS config with short module_id, so there is no need to use the full path every time (e.g. the module_id is ``jquery`` instead of ``oroui/lib/jquery``).
+Each of these libraries is defined as a module in RequireJS config with short module_id, so there is no need to use the full path every time (e.g. the module_id is ``jquery`` instead of ``oroui/lib/jquery``).